Sean Payton: New Orleans Saints (2006–2011)

-Bounty scandal
+Bounty scandal and suspension

 On March 2, 2012, the NFL concluded after a thorough investigation that from 2009 to 2011, the Saints implemented a bounty program that rewarded players for deliberately attempting to knock opposing players out of games.
 The slush fund was determined to be administered by defensive coordinator Gregg Williams, who joined the team in 2009.
 An extensive league investigation found that Payton was implicated in the Bounty Scandal.
 The league determined Payton went as far as to orchestrate a cover-up when the league first investigated it in the 2009–10 offseason.
 When informed that the league was investigating reports of a bounty program, Payton met with Williams and assistant head coach Joe Vitt and told them, "Let's make sure our ducks are in a row."

 According to a league memo, the NFL reopened its investigation late in the 2011 season.
 Just before the Saints' playoff game against the Detroit Lions, league officials alerted Saints owner Tom Benson that they had found irrefutable evidence of the Saints' bounty program.
 When general manager Mickey Loomis informed Payton that the league had reopened its investigation, Payton failed to shut the alleged program down.